We offer a growing suite of inclusive programs that are designed for artists, students, and audiences of all abilities.

 Ensemble Theatre is committed to making sure everyone can relax and enjoy our performances to their fullest and participate in classrooms in ways they feel the most comfortable.

-Our Education, Engagement, and Inclusion staff bring year-round inclusive programs to schools and organizations throughout the Greater Cincinnati region, providing students the opportunity to go from observer to active contributor.
+Our education staff bring year-round inclusive programs to schools and organizations throughout the Greater Cincinnati region, providing students the opportunity to go from observer to active contributor.

 Focusing on the social model of disability and utilizing People First language, we believe in removing or reducing physical and external barriers, individualizing communication needs, and providing accommodations to participation in theatre.
 Through our programs, we ensure that equity and access are embedded within the creative learning process.